sdee3/ezaudit-monorepo/README.md

 1. Create a `.env` file both on the root and in `/client` (based on the example files) 📝
    1. You have to set 3 path variables in Laravel's `.env`:
       1. `APP_NODE_PATH` points to your Node.js executable.
 Find it by typing `which node` in your terminal
       2. `APP_LIGHTHOUSE_PATH` points to your global installation of Lighthouse.
-It is usually `"/usr/local/lib/node_modules/lighthouse/lighthouse-cli/index.js"`
+Find it with `which lighthouse`.
       3. `APP_PUBLIC_PATH` is the absolute path to this project's **public** folder
 2. `docker-compose up --detach` 🎣
 3. `composer install` 🎶